FastTrack Schedule

 FastTrack Schedule is a Project Management Software app (PMS) for Mac and Windows.
 It helps teams plan, track, analyze, organize, manage resources, develop resource estimates, and report their projects.
 It can manage planning, scheduling, cost control, budget management, resource allocation, and Project Portfolio Management (PPM).

 It was first released in 1987 for Microsoft Windows and macOS, and is used for planning, tracking, and reporting project goals.

 It also supports cross-platform compatibility between Mac and Windows users of FastTrack Schedule.
 FastTrack Schedule is fully cross-platform compatible, so Windows, Mac, and mixed-platform teams can all use the software collaboratively.
-The program is available as a local installation or a server-based version that acts as a "floating license" for larger teams.
+The program is available as a local installation or a "floating license" for larger teams with an online license management portal to administer larger teams and license configurations.

-It is designed to run on the latest operating systems, such as macOS 26 Tahoe, macOS 15 Sequoia, macOS 14 Sonoma, macOS 13 Ventura, macOS 12 Monterey, Mac OS Big Sur, macOS Catalina, macOS Mojave, Windows 11, Windows 11 ARM64 and Windows 10.
-It is also fully native on Intel and Apple silicone M1, M2, M3, M4, and M5 processor Macs.
+It is designed to run on the latest operating systems, such as macOS 27 Golden Gate, macOS 26 Tahoe, macOS 15 Sequoia, macOS 14 Sonoma, macOS 13 Ventura, macOS 12 Monterey, Mac OS Big Sur, macOS Catalina, macOS Mojave, Windows 11, Windows 11 ARM64 and Windows 10.
+Fully native on Intel and Apple silicone M1, M2, M3, M4, and M5 processor Macs.

 The developer, AEC Software, Inc., is headquartered in the Dulles Technology Corridor of Northern Virginia.

 Overview

-FastTrack Schedule allows users to organize tasks into project plans, assign resources to tasks, use effort driven scheduling, and view project details in many forms, such as Gantt charts, monthly calendars, and resource histograms.
+FastTrack Schedule allows users to organize tasks into project plans, assign resources to tasks, use effort driven scheduling, and view project details in many forms, such as spread sheets, Gantt charts, monthly calendars, and resource histograms.
+Available in English, French, German, and Spanish language versions.

+Both Mac and Windows versions have been fully rebuilt as 64 bit applications.